 the student has completed 18 credits of graduate level course work in Religion with high standing;

-the student is recommended by full-time members of the faculty of the Department of Religion;
+the student is recommended by full-time members of the faculty of the Department of Religions and Cultures;

 the student has acquired a breadth of knowledge in the study of Religion through course work or scholarly or professional experience;